HumanSignal/label-studio/docs/source/templates/named_entity.md

 ```xml
 <View style="width: 250px; margin-right: 1em; padding: 1em; background: #343c7f;">
 ```
-The styling on this tag sets a width for the section of the interface with the labels, adds a right margin between the labels and the text, adds padding aroudn the labels, and a background color for this section of the interface.
+The styling on this tag sets a width for the section of the interface with the labels, adds a right margin between the labels and the text, adds padding around the labels, and a background color for this section of the interface.

 Then you can add the [Labels](/tags/labels.html) control tag like usual to display the NER labels:
 ```xml